 We Tested Disney’s New Star Wars Ride — and It’s Unlike Anything You’ve Ever Experienced (Video)

-Star Wars: Rise of the Resistance, the banner attraction opening tomorrow at Walt Disney World Resort, isn’t a ride at all.
-With four ride systems, two ships, a battalion of Stormtroopers and multiple Kylo Ren encounters, it’s an experiential journey to space and back; an ace in the hole of Disney storytelling that is as close as any of us will ever come to being inside a Star Wars film.
+Star Wars: Rise of the Resistance, the banner attraction that opened today at Disneyland after opening last month at Walt Disney World Resort, isn’t a ride at all.
+With four ride systems, two ships, a battalion of Stormtroopers, and multiple Kylo Ren encounters, it’s an experiential journey to space and back; an ace in the hole of Disney storytelling that is as close as any of us will ever come to being inside a Star Wars film.